 Dated Interface Design

 Each hardware wallet that you are going to purchase will have some sort of software associated with it.
-For example, if you were to go out and purchase yourself a Ledger (whether the Nano S, or the Nano X), upon receiving the wallet, you’d be prompted to create a Ledger Live account - Ledger Live being the software of the Ledger wallets.
+For example, if you were to go out and purchase yourself a Ledger (whether the Nano S Plus, or the Nano X), upon receiving the wallet, you’d be prompted to create a Ledger Live account - Ledger Live being the software of the Ledger wallets.

 User BC Vault reviews will tell you that, no matter the wallet, these pieces of software serve the same general purposes - they allow the user to perform transactions, check their balances, manage the different coin blockchain apps, exchange one coin for another, and so on.

 So, in short, these pieces of software are quite important.
 Well, whether it be BC Vault Bitcoin or any other crypto that you’re after, you should know that the wallet in question does also possess software to accompany it.
-And, by the looks of things, while the software is alright, in of itself, the interface could definitely be improved.
+And, by the looks of things, while the software is alright, in and of itself, the interface could definitely be improved.

 One of the main user complaints that you might notice concerning the interface in question is that it’s dated, and isn’t very intuitive to use.
 You will be able to find all of the essential features that you might require, sure, but if you were to place the BC Vault software interface up against that of Ledger, well… It’s not really a competition.